(Last updated:14/7/2016; last reviewed:14/7/2016)

 Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 This section provides discussion of some basic principles and unique considerations to follow when caring for HIV-infected women, including during pregnancy.
-Clinicians who provide care for pregnant women should consult the current Perinatal Guidelines1 for more in-depth discussion and management assistance.
-Additional guidance on the management of HIV-infected women can be found at http://hab.hrsa.gov/deliverhivaidscare/clinicalguide11.
+Clinicians who care for pregnant women should consult the current Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States (Perinatal Guidelines) for a more in-depth discussion and guidance on managing these patients

 Gender Considerations in Antiretroviral Therapy

-In general, studies to date have not shown gender differences in virologic responses to antritretroviral therapy (ART),2-4 but a number of studies have suggested that gender may influence the frequency, presentation, and severity of selected antiretroviral (ARV)-related adverse events.5 Although data are limited, evidence also exists that pharmacokinetics for some ARV drugs may differ between men and women, possibly because of variations between men and women in factors such as body weight, plasma volume, gastric emptying time, plasma protein levels, cytochrome P (CYP) 450 activity, drug transporter function, and excretion activity.6-8
+In general, studies to date have not shown gender differences in virologic responses to antritretroviral therapy (ART).1-4 However, there are limited data showing that pharmacokinetics (PKs) for some antiretroviral (ARV) drugs may differ between men and women, possibly because of variations between men and women in factors such as body weight, plasma volume, gastric emptying time, plasma protein levels, cytochrome P (CYP) 450 activity, drug transporter function, and excretion activity.5-7

 In Australia in 2017 the National Cervical Screening Program (NCSP) guidelines are changing.
 For the general population, cytological screening will be replaced with 5 yearly HPV testing, with reflex liquid-based cytology and genotyping for positive samples.
 References Engels EA, etal.
 International Journal of Cancer 2008 1;123(1):187-94